SpeedyThePaster/super_hardware_cr/README.md

 Test.bin is the driver

-Zip contains the full crack :)
+Zip contains the full cr :)

 have fun with this retarded scammer kid shit (on own risk tho)